rmuif/web/README.md

 # React + Material-UI + Firebase [![Build Status](https://travis-ci.org/Phoqe/react-material-ui-firebase.svg?branch=master)](https://travis-ci.org/Phoqe/react-material-ui-firebase)

-This project is an application skeleton for a typical web application.
+This project is an application skeleton for a typical web app.
 You can use it to quickly bootstrap your own projects and development environment for these projects.
-This project itself was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), you can expect the same type of tooling to be available as a regular Create React App project.
+This project itself was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), so you can expect the same type of tooling to be available as if it was a regular Create React App project.

 ## Features

-The project contains a sample React application laid out with [Material-UI](https://material-ui.com) and most logic through [Firebase](https://firebase.google.com) along with a bunch of development and testing tools for instant web development gratification.
+The project contains a sample React app laid out with [Material-UI](https://material-ui.com) and most logic through [Firebase](https://firebase.google.com) along with a bunch of development and testing tools for instant web development gratification.

 - Bootstrapped with Create React App, same tooling works out-of-the-box
 - Simple and dynamic Material Design layout with user theming